PatitoPatitoPatito/Jeff/README.md

-This project was written for Demacia 5635 team for usage in the FRC 2018 robotics competition, but feel free to reuse whatever you may find useful in this code.
-I'm not sure that this is even functional as we haven't tested the code yet.
+Feel free to reuse whatever you may find useful in this code.
+This is supposed to be functional if the colors range is set correctly.

 In theory, detects the closest rectangular object that is colored within a pre defined color range, and sends a string to a user defined IP address with the appropriate angle